kevinjunsang/c_projects/asgn1/README.md

 Program a shell script in bash to create three graphs to represent the collatz series.

 ## Build
-Building the collatz program manuallyy
+Building the collatz program manually
 ```
 $ clang -Wall -Werror -Wextra -Wpedantic -o collatz collatz.c
 ```